Specification

 The case and punctuation used in field names is insignificant, meaning 'StartDate', 'Start Date' 'START_DATE' and 'start.date', are all valid ways of naming the 'start-date' field.

-A field name MAY be treated as being case insensitive.
+A field name SHOULD be treated as being case insensitive.

-A non-alphanumeric character in a field name MAY be ignored.
+A non-alphanumeric character in a field name SHOULD be ignored.

 Evolution

-3. Fields in this specification may be deprecated in a future version, but won't be removed, or change their semantic meaning.
+2. Fields in this specification will be deprecated in a future version, rather than being removed.

 Extensibility